incognito1234/onedrive-client/README.md

 ## Changelog
 _Only main changes are listed here_

+### Version 1.4
+- While listing folder, print year if last modification is older than 6 months

 ### Version 1.3
 - Improve error management during download
 - Add exclusion list as an option of mget command